‘RHOC’ Star Shannon Beador Moves Into New Home With Help From Boyfriend John Janssen, Shares Instagram Photos

 “Two moving trucks, calling it a night, can’t get them both unloaded… and I purged!
 I purged a lot of things!” she shared.

-After moving to the beach in June, Beador began sharing photos of herself and a mystery man on her Instagram page and weeks later, his name was revealed as Beador began promoting the 14th season of The Real Housewives of Orange County.
+After moving to the beach in June, Beador began sharing photos of herself and a mystery man on her Instagram page.
+Weeks later, his name was revealed as Beador began promoting the 14th season of The Real Housewives of Orange County.
 As fans may have seen, Janssen traveled to New York City with Beador in early August and was seen sitting in the front row during her appearance on Andy Cohen’s late night talk show, Watch What Happens Live.

-“Double thumbs up,” Andy said in response to the new relationship.
+“Double thumbs up,” Andy said in response to the new relationship, per Bravo TV.
 “I also vetted him with Tamra before we went on the air.
 I texted Tamra.
 I go, ‘I really like this guy.’
 And she goes, ‘Isn’t he great?’
 I was like, ‘Oh, Tamra will tell me the truth.'”

 To see more of Beador and her co-stars, don’t miss new episodes of The Real Housewives of Orange County Season 14 on Tuesday nights at 9 p.m. on Bravo TV.